Environmental Defense Fund

 Environmental Defense Fund or EDF (formerly known as Environmental Defense) is a nonprofit United States–based environmental advocacy group.
 The group is known for its work on global warming, ecosystem restoration, oceans, and human health.
-It advocates using science, economics and law to find environmental solutions that work.
-EDF is nonpartisan, and its work often advocates market-based solutions to environmental problems.
+It advocates using science, economics, and law to find environmental solutions that work.
+EDF is nonpartisan.

-Headquartered in New York City, the group has offices across the US, with scientists and policy specialists working worldwide.
+Headquartered in New York City, the group has offices across the US, and employs scientists and policy specialists worldwide.

 Fred Krupp has served as its president since 1984.
-In May 2011, Krupp was among a group of experts appointed by the US Department of Energy who were charged with making recommendations to improve the safety and environmental performance of natural gas hydraulic fracturing from shale formations.
-The subcommittee issued an interim report in August and its final report in November of the same year.
+In May 2011, Krupp was among a group of experts appointed by the US Department of Energy who were charged with making recommendations to improve the safety and environmental performance of fracking from shale formations.

 The organization was ranked first among environmental groups in a 2007 Financial Times global study of 850 business-nonprofit partnerships.
-Charity Navigator, an independent charity evaluator, has given EDF a four-out-of-four stars rating overall since June 1, 2012.
+Charity Navigator, an independent charity evaluator, has given EDF a four-out-of-four stars rating since 2012.

 History

 The organization's founders, including Art Cooley, Robert Burnap, George Woodwell, Charles Wurster, Dennis Puleston, Victor Yannacone and Robert Smolker, discovered in the mid-1960s that the osprey and other large raptors were rapidly disappearing.
-Their research uncovered a link between the spraying of DDT to kill mosquitos and the thinning of egg shells of large birds, research related to the book Silent Spring by Rachel Carson about the dangers of DDT and the effects that it had on birds, published in 1962.
+Their research uncovered a link between the spraying of DDT to kill mosquitoes and the thinning of egg shells of large birds, research related to the book Silent Spring by Rachel Carson about the dangers of DDT and the effects that it had on birds, published in 1962.
 Carson, who died in 1964, is noted as the scientist who inspired the environmental movement.
 The founders of EDF successfully sought a ban on DDT in Suffolk County, Long Island, New York.
 Next, they succeeded in banning DDT statewide, then took their efforts nationally.

-In looking back at passage of the Safe Drinking Water Act of 1974, top EPA officials responsible for implementing the law recall that EDF published a statistical study that supported a link between organic contaminants and cancer rates in the City of New Orleans, a study that received a tremendous amount of media attention and certainly contributed to the enactment of the law.
+In looking back at passage of the Safe Drinking Water Act of 1974, top EPA officials responsible for implementing the law recall that EDF published a statistical study that supported a link between organic contaminants and cancer rates in the City of New Orleans, a study that received a tremendous amount of media attention and contributed to the enactment of the law.

 On April 11, 2018, the group announced plans for MethaneSAT, a satellite to help identify global methane emissions, concentrating on the 50 major oil and gas regions responsible for 80% of methane production.
 The satellite launched on March 4, 2024.
 EDF says it will make the data public.
 The goal is to help reduce methane emissions by 45% by 2025.
 Funding for the project comes from The Audacious Project, an initiative of the worldwide TED conference group.
-MethaneSAT will provide data on methane emissions that can be combined with other satellite data sources including Tropomi, GHGSat and the CarbonMapper program.